CapricanDRJ/HadesStarCommunityData/docs/corp/e0cbb56db982e302ce8b5a1f462def486b0986d978ba6702ca4db2fa6e4cdffb/index.md

 ```
 Friendly low stress corp doing a restart in the new expansion.
 No req
 uirements besides playing the game though we appreciate it if you hel
 p us win White Stars.
-So join and be welcome.}
+So join and be welcome.
 ```
 ### Whitestar Bonus ❌